openfaas/openfaas.github.io/_posts/2019-04-20-kafka-connector.md

 ---
-title: "Staying on topic: trigger your OpenFaaS functions from Kafka"
+title: "Staying on topic: trigger your OpenFaaS functions with Apache Kafka"
-description: Martin outlines how you can use Kafka and subscribe OpenFaaS function to a topic using kafka-connector plugin.
+description: Martin outlines how you can make use of Apache Kafka to trigger your functions in OpenFaaS through the new connector-sdk component.
 date: 2019-04-20
 image: /images/kafka-connector/aluminium-building.jpg
 categories: